 For variety, Kings Theatre is easily the best venue in Portsmouth, with TV comedians like Ed Byrne, Alan Davies, and Jim Davidson are making appearances here.
 There’s also a diverse range of other acts coming to the stage, with everyone ranging from the stars of Strictly Come Dancing, west end play Blood Brothers, and 90’s boyband 911 stopping by.

 Comedy reigns supreme at Portsmouth Guildhall, with almost all major tours stopping by to perform for the students and sailors of Portsmouth.
-Russell Kane, Russell Brang, Sarah Millican, Frank Skinner, Lee Mack, Jimmy Carr and Ross Noble are just some of the names heading to the Guildhall in the future.
-They don’t do a bad line in music here either, with upcoming performances from Goldfrapp, Gareth Malone (of Military Wives fame), and Jools Holland.
+Russell Kane, Russell Brang, Sarah Millican, Frank Skinner, Lee Mack, Jimmy Carr and Ross Noble are just some of the names to have performed to the Guildhall.
+They don’t do a bad line in music here either, with former acts including Goldfrapp, Gareth Malone (of Military Wives fame), and Jools Holland.

 The tallest building outside the capital, it outstrips both the London Eye and Blackpool Tower.
 It’s Portsmouth’s newest, most iconic and most popular tourist attraction, with stunning views stretching out for 23 miles over the sea and coast.

 The perfect area for a more laidback and lowkey couple of hours, head here on a Sunday morning with a picnic and a bottle of champagne to round off the weekend in style.

 Portsmouth is primarily a naval city, and so there’s plenty of ships, dockyards and museums around if you fancy finding a marine (ideally in full uniform) to show you and the girls around later.
 If you or your bride-to-be just enjoy a little naval history of a weekend, that’s cool too.
 Check out: